 Former Coleco Buildings.

-blow in the 1980's when Coleco, a toymaker that had taken
+blow in the 1980's when Coleco, a toymaker that had taken over the former

 "Made bad investment decisions after the success of the Cabbage Patch doll."